Film Ratings: 1176

 RoboCop: Rogue City (2023) - Rated 13 Apr 2025

 "This game is weird in how it's structured like an imsim but there's really only one playstyle the levels allow for and you're not given any variety on how to approach objectives.
 But man I just love how it plays into the "walking tank" gimmick of the character and tossing shit around is such a satisfying novelty to play with.
-I think encounters get are a bit poorly paced but I think its enemy variety is solid.
+I think encounters are a bit poorly paced but I think its enemy variety is solid.
 It captures the aesthetic and vibe of the movies perfectly, too."

 In Stars and Time (2023) - Rated 08 Mar 2025